avrilcoghlan/LittleBookofRBioinformatics/src/chapter2_answers.rst

 |image5|

-This is the mirror image of the plot of GC content (because AT = 1 \¿ GC):
+This is the mirror image of the plot of GC content (because AT equals 1 minus GC):

 ::